GeneWasHere/TechOneTechnicalTest/README.md

 # Technical Test Submittion
-# Signed by: Eugene Ordeniza
+Signed by: Eugene Ordeniza
-# Project Started on 26/September/2025
+Project Started on 26/September/2025

-This is a Blazor application targeting .NET 8.

 ## Project Overview
 A .NET 8 Blazor application that provides a user interface for translating numerical values into their corresponding English words.